-SMART has released a new map of the bicycle/pedestrian pathway, showing which sections have been completed, which are under construction, etc. SCBC and our counterparts in Marin continue to advocate for prioritizing this project.
+SMART’s most recent map of the bicycle/pedestrian pathway shows which sections have been completed, which are under construction, etc. SCBC and our counterparts in Marin continue to advocate for prioritizing this project.

 BIKE PARKING AT SMART STATIONS

 The bike lockers are operated by BikeLink and cost about five cents per hour.
 Insert your card to open a vacant locker, put your bike inside, close the door, and you’re good to go – no one else can open that locker until you insert your card again to log out.
 UPDATE: You can now use your Clipper Card with the lockers!
 Beforehand, you must go to BikeLink’s website and connect your Clipper Card to a BikeLink account.